You can fill many bookcases with New Orleans literature and authors, so consider the following list as just a jumping off point.

 Rhythm, Blues & Soul

 First things first: Get your Fats on with My Blue Heaven or any “Best of” compilation.
 Then get Dr. John’s Gumbo or Mos Scocious: The Dr. John Anthology.
 Round out your legends collection with Professor Longhair’s [‘]Fess: The Professor Longhair Anthology and fellow key wizard James Booker’s Classified: Remixed.
 Go down funk road with the Meters’ classic Cissy Strut and The Wild Tchoupitoulas for Mardi Gras Indian funk.
 Ivan Neville’s Dumpstaphunk band is keeping the funk alive, while Galactic might be funk, might be jazz, could be rock or jam—but is never uninteresting.
 Start with Ruckus.
 Trombone Shorty rocks jazz, R&B, funk, and hip hop into his own thang, turning out monster hits like the recent Say That to This.
 We’re true to hometown heroes the Neville Brothers’ Yellow Moon and Treacherous: A History of the Neville Brothers, 1955–1985.
-Songbook shows why producer/writer Allen Toussaint is a true icon.
+Songbook shows why the late producer/writer Allen Toussaint remains a true icon and son of the city.
 Also get some soul crooners in, like Soul Queen Irma Thomas’ Time Is on My Side and Johnny Adams’ Heart & Soul.
 Worthwhile anthologies include The Best of New Orleans Rhythm & Blues Volumes 1 and 2; Sehorn’s Soul Farm; and The Mardi Gras Indians Super Sunday Showdown.